Hollowsnout grenadier

 The hollowsnout grenadier (Coelorinchus caelorhincus), also called the blackspot grenadier, is a species of fish in the family Macrouridae.

 The specific name derives from Greek κοῖλος (koilos, "hollow") and ῥύγχος (rhynchos, "snout").

 Description

-The hollowsnout grenadier is silvery in colour.
+The hollowsnout grenadier is silvery in color.
 It is up to 48 cm in length.

-Habitat
+Habitat and human interaction

 The hollowsnout grenadier lives in the Atlantic Ocean and Mediterranean Sea; it is benthopelagic, living at depths of 90–1485 m.

-Behaviour

-The hollowsnout grenadier feeds on polychaetes, gastropods, cephalopods, crustaceans and fish.
+Coelorinchus caelorhincus population distribution shows larger individuals normally disperse in deeper water, and younger fry populate shallower water.
+The species has been documented as an abundant by-catch by deep-sea trawling for both shrimp and lobster and is generally not considered for human consumption.

+Feeding behaviour

+The hollowsnout grenadier feeds on various marine invertebrates and vertebrates.
+They primarily target benthic crustaceans, (specifically amphipods, isopods, tanaids) and polychaetes, but will still hunt teleost fish and certain cephalopod species.
+It has been shown that C. caelorhincus will change its feeding behavior seasonally, and will rarely target more intimidating prey such as certain fish and cephalopods in colder climates.